 Fetch from cursor

-FETCH NEXT FROM cursor
+FETCH NEXT/n FROM cursor_name;

 FETCH NEXT FROM cur;